bouncepaw/betula/fediverse/fedisearch/Federated Search.md

 }
 ```

-The `moreAvailable` field is `true` if more can be requested.
+The `moreAvailable` field tells how many more bookmarks can be requested by adjusting the query.
 The `items` is a list of `Note` objects.
 They are the same as if received over regular ActivityPub broadcasting, except there is no wrapping `Create` or `Update` activity.
 Alice might save these bookmarks to her database.

 Possible errors are: